Is Fly Fishing Legal in California?

 Fly Fishing, which is the art of using a rod and artificial fly to catch fish, has been steadily growing in popularity over the past few years.
 It’s no surprise then that fly fishing enthusiasts across the country are wondering if the sport is legal in their state.
 In California, the answer is yes – fly fishing is legal throughout much of the state.

-Most of California’s major rivers, lakes, streams and reservoirs are open to recreational fly fishing, but there are a few exceptions.
-For instance, certain areas may be closed or have special regulations due to endangered species or other conservation concerns.
+Most of California’s prominent bodies of water, including rivers, lakes, streams, and reservoirs, allow recreational fly fishing.
+However, there are some exceptions, as some areas may be closed or have special regulations in place due to conservation concerns for endangered species.

 Fly fishing can be an enjoyable activity for anglers of all skill levels and ages.
 With proper preparation and knowledge about applicable regulations, it can be an enjoyable way to spend time outdoors in California.